Rossyafk/embrace-java-8/README.md

 # embrace-java-8
-Collections of Java 8 samples
+Collection of Java 8 samples